epugh/scrutineer/README.md

 The authors of Scrutineer, Aconex, index content from a JDBC data source and index using ElasticSearch.
 We do the following:

-* In the database table of the object being indexed we add a Insert/Update trigger to populate a 'lastupdated' timestamp column as our Version property
+* In the database table of the object being indexed we add an Insert/Update trigger to populate a 'lastupdated' timestamp column as our Version property
-* When we index into ElasticSearch, we set the Version property of of the item using the VersionType.EXTERNAL setting.
+* When we index into ElasticSearch, we set the Version property of the item using the VersionType.EXTERNAL setting.
 * We create an SQL Index on this tuple so these 2 fields can be retrieved from the database very fast

 Assumptions
 ===========

 * Your Version property is Long compatible.
-Timestamps work fine though up to millisecond accuracy
+You can use java.sqlTimestamps column types too as a Version (that's what we do)
 * Aconex is DB->ElasticSearch centric at the moment.
 We've tried to keep things loosely coupled, so it should be simple to add further integration points for other Primary & Secondary sources (HBase, MongoDB, Solr).